vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/1_Exponential_Growth.md

 incident at the same rate/flux as at

 [^24]: Referring to the 4 that shows up in Eqs.
 1.10 and 1.11.
-The surface of Venus is much hotter than that of Earth owing to a runaway green- house condition.
-On Earth, the greenhouse boost is only 33 K, but on Venus it's hun- dreds of degrees.
+The surface of Venus is much hotter than that of Earth owing to a runaway greenhouse condition.
+On Earth, the greenhouse boost is only 33 K, but on Venus it's hundreds of degrees.

 22. Adapt Eq.
 1.11 to Mars to find its equilibrium temperature.
 The solar flux averages 590 $W/m^2$ there, and it absorbs 75% of incident sunlight.
 Express the answer in both Kelvin and Celsius, and put in context.
 23. If a human body having an outward surface area of 1 m2 continued to put out 100 W of metabolic power in the form of infrared radiation in the cold of space (naked; no sun), what would the equilibrium temperature be?
 Would this be comfortable (put in context)?